AnishBramha/cscript/README.md

 My implementation of Robert Nystrom's jlox interpreter, ported to C++.

 ## About
-cscript is a high-level, dynamic, interpreted and weakly-typed scripting language.
+cscript is a high-level, dynamic, interpreted and weakly-typed object-oriented scripting language.
 Use the default file extension `.cscpt` (although any file type can theoretically be used).

 ## Usage